WeblateOrg/weblate/docs/user/checks.rst

 .. versionadded:: 3.9

+.. versionchanged:: 4.3

+   You can use regular expression as placeholder.

 Translation is missing some placeholders.
 These are either extracted from the translation file or defined manually using ``placeholders`` flag, more can be separated with colon, strings with space can be quoted: